TheGreatCorrine/Python_Collection/A1/A1_instructions.md

 Save all files as plain text (.html) and rename them in this format: __TICKER_10K__ These HTML files should be the only HTML files we submit.

+The `10-k html files` folder contains all the 10-k files from the 10 companies.
+Please upload them here.